 It was a wonderful day when Taylor agreed to travel to California with me for more than 2 weeks, the longest ever that just the two of us had been together.
 We began our trip visiting wineries and enjoying the charms of Carmel and then made our way to San Luis Obispo.
 I loved the coolness and affordability of this quaint city.
 We traveled via the majestic Pacific Coast Highway, admiring all of the sea lions and photo-ops along the way.
 The Reagan Presidential Library and Hearst Castle were highlights for us.

-Next, we drove to Irvine for a blog conference and spent a day at Disneyland, during their 60th anniversary.
+Next, we drove to Irvine for a blog conference and spent a day at Disneyland theme park during their 60th anniversary.
 We had a blast!
 Those memories will be etched in my mind and heart forever.
 Those of you who are mothers will understand this best.

 #8 Delighted by Delaware